On sets with missing differences in compact abelian groups: Bounds for the Motzkin problem in

-As a first illustration, we can give a simple family of non-trivial examples where the bound given by Proposition \ref{prop:pos_cos} is sharp, namely the sets $D=\{x,2x,\dots, Nx\}$, $N\in \mb{N}$.
+As a first illustration of the bound given by Proposition \ref{prop:pos_cos}, we can give a simple family of non-trivial examples where this bound is sharp, namely the sets $D=\{x,2x,\dots, Nx\}$, $N\in \mb{N}$.
 For this we shall use the following fact concerning the Fej\'er kernel

 \begin{proposition} Let $C$ be a real cosine polynomial as in \eqref{cos_pol} with $c_0=1$.
 If $C\ge 0$ then $C(0)\le N+1$.
 The equality is reached only for the Fej\'er kernel~$F_{N+1}$. \end{proposition}